Enabling Multi-Source Neural Machine Translation By Concatenating Source Sentences In Multiple Languages: Experimental Settings

 \subsection{NMT Systems and Model Settings}

-For training various NMT systems, we used the open source KyotoNMT system\footnote{https://github.com/fabiencro/knmt} \cite{cromieres-EtAl:2016:WAT2016}.
+For training various NMT systems, we used the open source KyotoNMT toolkit\footnote{https://github.com/fabiencro/knmt} \cite{cromieres-EtAl:2016:WAT2016}.
 KyotoNMT implements an Attention based Encoder-Decoder \cite{DBLP:journals/corr/BahdanauCB14} with slight modifications to the training procedure.
-We modify the NMT implementation in KyotoNMT to enable multi encoder multi source NMT.
-Since the NMT model architecture used in \cite{zoph-knight:2016:N16-1} is different from the one in KyotoNMT the multi encoder implementation is not identical (but is equivalent) to the one in the original work.
+We modify the NMT implementation in KyotoNMT to enable multi encoder multi source NMT \cite{zoph-knight:2016:N16-1}.
+Since the NMT model architecture used in \cite{zoph-knight:2016:N16-1} is slightly different from the one in KyotoNMT, the multi encoder implementation is not identical (but is equivalent) to the one in the original work.
 For the rest of the paper ``baseline" systems indicate single source NMT models trained on bilingual corpora.
-We train and evaluate the following models: \begin{itemize}[topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex] \item One source to one target. \item N source to one target using our proposed multi source approach. \item N source to one target using the multi encoder multi source approach \cite{zoph-knight:2016:N16-1}. \item N source to one target using the multi source ensembling approach that late averages \cite{DBLP:conf/emnlp/FiratSAYC16} N one source to one target models\footnote{In the original work a single multilingual multiway NMT model was trained and ensembled but we train separate NMT models for each source language.}. \end{itemize}
+We train and evaluate the following NMT models: \begin{itemize}[topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex] \item One source to one target. \item N source to one target using our proposed multi source approach. \item N source to one target using the multi encoder multi source approach \cite{zoph-knight:2016:N16-1}. \item N source to one target using the multi source ensembling approach that late averages\footnote{Late averaging implies averaging the logits of multiple decoders before computing softmax to predict the target word.} \cite{DBLP:conf/emnlp/FiratSAYC16} N one source to one target models\footnote{In the original work a single multilingual multiway NMT model was trained and ensembled but we train separate NMT models for each source language.}. \end{itemize}